yh0010/DBproject/README.md

 * login password cover and cookies
 * Adjust UI
 * Auto_increment problem, mysql innoDB does not allow resset value to be less than current
+* Add warnings when no question/answer is found

 #### -------May 7th--------